-In 2003, the City established the Coney Island Development Corporation (CIDC) to plan and implement economic and development strategies including developing vacant property for commercial and residential use, such as housing, retail stores, and a community center.
+In 2003, the City mobilized the Coney Island Development Corporation (CIDC) to plan and implement economic and development strategies like developing vacant property for commercial and residential use, including housing, retail stores and a community center.
 The strategic plan for Coney Island was announced by Mayor Bloomberg in September 2005, committing an initial $83.2 million in funds.

-In 2006, developer Joe Sitt, and his company Thor Equities, purchased 11 acres of boardwalk land with the intention of building a $1.5 billion entertainment zone to attract visitors and residents to the area.
+In 2006, developer Joe Sitt and his company Thor Equities purchased 11 acres of boardwalk land with the intention of building a $1.5 billion entertainment zone to attract visitors and residents to the area.
 Thor’s initial plans included a mix of amusements, attractions, and housing.

-Under Thor’s revitalization plans, some long-time vendors would have been forced to leave.
-This caused concern about what would happen to the unique Coney Island experience.
-Opponents claimed that Thor Equities was less interested in amusement development, and instead was waiting for the City to make a zoning change that would allow residential development.
 In February 2007, Amanda Burden, chair of the Department of City Planning (DCP) and the Commissioner of the City Planning Commission (CPC), announced that the area would be inappropriate for luxury housing, a component of Thor Equities’ plan that the company described as necessary to finance the amusement area.
-In response to Commissioner Burden’s comments, Thor Equities changed its original plan from spreading the housing out among four boardwalk locations within the proposed 425,000-square-foot amusement complex to confining 900 units in a single 40-story tower on Stillwell Avenue’s west side near Surf Avenue.

-The existing amusement area will be renovated, rebuilt, and expanded, keeping important city landmarks, such as the Cyclone, intact while also inviting private development of new and improved indoor and outdoor amusements and concessions.
+The existing amusement area will be renovated, rebuilt, and expanded, keeping important city landmarks such as the Cyclone intact while also inviting private development of new and improved indoor and outdoor amusements and concessions.
 Under the City’s plan, this area will be designated as parkland in order to keep the amusement district on Coney Island in perpetuity.
-Over 4000 units of housing are expected, and through the use of the Inclusionary Zoning program, 900 units are expected to be affordable.
+Over 4000 units of housing are expected, and through the use of the Inclusionary Zoning program 900 units are expected to be affordable.
 The new zoning will also allow for a wider variety of uses to create a more integrated mixed-use community.